 Falling of flakes to lie across our thought.

-This five lines first stanza of the poem starts with what the poet wants to convey through the whole poem.
+These five lines first stanza of ‘Poem in Winter’ start with what the poet wants to convey through the whole poem.
 The poet here shows that the children, in today’s winter season, are very much hopeful of the snow falling, and curiously looking in the sky for auguries.
 In the third line, comparing the hopes of the children, the poet says that we (the adults) don’t wait for such omens, because: “Our world may not be settled by the slow/Falling of flakes to lie across our thought.”

 This is a very calm stanza, and it becomes very easy for us to imagine the kids peacefully watching the sky.
 However, so is not the case with the adults who are not as hopeful as these kids seem.
 The poet makes use of alliteration to bring about a lyrical tone when she says “falling of flakes.”
 Thus, it becomes clear here that the poet has compared the falling of snow to their hopes, but their hopes is stronger than the adults who wait “behind a pane of glass.”